Agriculture in India: Indian agriculture after independence

 With agricultural policy success in wheat, India's Green Revolution technology spread to rice.
 However, since irrigation infrastructure was very poor, Indian farmers innovated with tube-wells, to harvest ground water.
 When gains from the new technology reached their limits in the states of initial adoption, the technology spread in the 1970s and 1980s to the states of eastern India — Bihar, Odisha and West Bengal.
 The lasting benefits of the improved seeds and new technology extended principally to the irrigated areas which account for about one-third of the harvested crop area.
 In the 1980s, Indian agriculture policy shifted to "evolution of a production pattern in line with the demand pattern" leading to a shift in emphasis to other agricultural commodities like oilseed, fruit and vegetables.
 Farmers began adopting improved methods and technologies in dairying, fisheries and livestock, and meeting the diversified food needs of a growing population.

 As with rice, the lasting benefits of improved seeds and improved farming technologies now largely depends on whether India develops infrastructure such as irrigation network, flood control systems, reliable electricity production capacity, all-season rural and urban highways, cold storage to prevent spoilage, modern retail, and competitive buyers of produce from Indian farmers.
 This is increasingly the focus of Indian agriculture policy.

 India ranks 74 out of 113 major countries in terms of food security index.
 India's agricultural economy is undergoing structural changes.
 Between 1970 and 2011, the GDP share of agriculture has fallen from 43% to 16%.
 This isn't because of reduced importance of agriculture or a consequence of agricultural policy; rather, it is largely due to the rapid economic growth in services, industrial output, and non-agricultural sectors in India between 2000 and 2010.

 Agricultural scientist MS Swaminathan has played a vital role in the green revolution.
 In 2013, NDTV named him one of 25 living legends of India for outstanding contributions to agriculture and making India a food-sovereign country.

 Two states, Sikkim and Kerala have planned to shift fully to organic farming by 2015 and 2016 respectively.

-Electricity rates for agricultural purposes have been discussed extensively over the years.
+Rates of electricity usage for agricultural purposes have been discussed extensively over the years.